SEARCH WITH THE PROGRAM FINDER

 Ideal for Engineering, Science or Math majors, this intensive three-week program offers Engineering, Math, and many Science majors the option to take one of their core course requirements, Differential Equations, in beautiful Seville, Spain at the historic Universidad de Sevilla - in English!
 This program allows students who want to get ahead in their major requirements over the summer, have a lighter course load their prior Spring semester, or even for those who might have fallen behind, the chance to do so in Spain, with NO prior Spanish knowledge necessary.
 Students will study at the Universidad de Sevilla and will travel to Cádiz and Granada as part of the program.
 Normal Differential Equations pre-requisites apply: your home institution's equivalents to: Linear Algebra and Multivariable Calculus.

-API students participate in several excursions per session designed to help familiarize them with areas of their host city, country, and surrounding region.
-The following is a listing of all excursions for API Seville programs.
+API students participate excursions designed to help familiarize them with the culture and surrounding areas of their host city and country.
+The following is a listing of potential excursions for API Seville programs.
 API may need to modify the excursions offered in a given term due to travel restrictions or health and safety concerns.